jimdowling/hands-on-personalized-recommender/INSTALL_AND_USAGE.md

 This project supports running ML pipelines automatically through GitHub Actions, providing an alternative to local or Colab execution.

+> [!NOTE]
+> This is handy when getting network errors, such as timeouts, on your local machine.
+GitHub Actions has an enterprise-level network that will run your ML pipelines smoothly.

 ## Pipeline Triggers

 The ML pipelines can be triggered in three ways: